Eije1/Oloche-AI-Oncologist-Breast-Cancer-Classifier/README.md

 ## Model Comparison
-Let us compare different models based in this project based on their accuracy
+Comparison of the models in this project based on their accuracy

 - **Random Forest (Tuned)**:	97.4%
 - **SVM (Tuned)**: 97.4%